ms-numpress/ms-numpress/README.md

 time or M/Z arrays, and 2 for compressing non smooth data with lower requirements on precision like ion count arrays.

-Implementations and unit test are provided in C++, Java, and C#: for Python bindings exist.
+Native implementations and unit test are provided in C++, Java, and C#.
+We provide Python bindings through [PyMSNumpress](https://pypi.org/project/PyMSNumpress/) which can be installed as follows:

+	pip install PyMSNumpress

 ### C++ library tests